stephenkostas/apostrophe-documentation/tutorials/core-concepts/reusable-content-pieces/README.md

   - joins
 ---

-Pieces are a powerful tool provided by Apostrophe.
-You can use them to create dynamic content or content based web applications.
-Many of Apostrophe's most powerful content management features are based around pieces, so read on to learn more.
+There are a number of ways to build content in Apostrophe.
+Maybe you can get what you need using the Rich Text and Images widgets, but you probably need more power and flexibility to create dynamic reusable structured content.
+Pieces are how you do this in Apostrophe.
+You can use them to different types of content specific to your needs or even simple content based web applications.

 * [Reusable content with pieces](/tutorials/core-concepts/reusable-content-pieces/reusable-content-with-pieces.md)
 * [Displaying Pieces With Widgets](/tutorials/core-concepts/reusable-content-pieces/displaying-pieces-with-widgets.md)